wdporter/acim/text/1-the-meaning-of-miracles/i-principles-of-miracles/index.md

 ---

-40.&emsp;The miracle acknowledges everyone as your brother and mine.
+40. The miracle acknowledges everyone as your brother and mine.
 ²It is a way of perceiving the universal mark of God.

 ::: details Expanded